Last Updated on

 If it looks like this decline will continue to trend downward well into the future, then I would get out while I still can.
 To learn more, this article from U.S. News discusses when you should buy stocks on the dip.

 For me, the recent “loss” made me nervous, but I concluded there is no reason to panic and sell.
 This recent dip in the stock market wasn’t really an issue for me because my plan is to invest for the long-term.

-I don’t recommend buying a stock just because it is “cheap” or on “sale” right now.
+A lot of people see great opportunity to buy more stocks when the market is down.
+However, I don’t recommend buying a stock just because it is “cheap” or on “sale” right now.
 You still have to decide if the stock is worth the lower price it’s trading at.

 For example, if a stock was trading at $100 a share, and is now trading at $90 a share, it is natural to think $90 is a bargain price for that stock because $100 was the right price.
 But what if the stock never deserved to trade that high?

 To determine the actual value of stocks, you need to look at a company’s revenues, assets, or profits.
 Without earnings and assets to back up the stock price, a stock will eventually continue to fall.

 This article from The Motley Fool is a good place to start if you want to learn more about how to value a stock.

 How Do You Make Money When Stocks Go Down?